Value 1: It keeps everyone on the same page

 Even worse, people will hear about the problem second hand with many missing details and form their own opinion based on mistaken information.
 When you have a document to point to you can nip this in the bud.

 Value 3: It records history

 Most good document stores have some type of versioning these days.
 Confluence has it, Google docs has it, I’m sure many other products have it.

-You can use these documents as a living history store where you can go back and figure out when you learned a specific piece of information (because you added it to your document right!?), when you changed your mind about something or whatever you might need to remember.
+You can use these documents like a living history store where you can go back and figure out when you learned a specific piece of information (because you added it to your document right!?) when you changed your mind about something or whatever you might need to remember.